Hello beautiful friends,

 I've always had a bit of resistance to swimming... you know the serious kind of swimming... freestyle... laps ... not the bathing in the ocean, rivers, lakes, the bath kind of swimming ... that I truly love.

-I pondered this as I sat to write this article and I recalled a dramatic childhood incident of falling fully clothed down a steep embankment into a river.
+I pondered this as I sat to write this article and I recalled a dramatic childhood incident of falling fully clothed down a steep embankment into a deep river.
 I was fished out by a dear family friend who dived in after me... a story he reminded me of only just recently.
 I was pretty shaken at the time.

 So perhaps lurking in the depths of my psyche, there's some fear of water in there, but I've never shied away from it.

-The other half of me however sort of wanted to go because I had a strong desire to feel really free in the ocean and confident in my ability to swim.
+The other half of me however wanted to go because I had a strong desire to feel really free in the ocean and confident in my ability to swim.
 It's right on my doorstep after all and I love everything about the ocean.

 Then this summer, a few months back we went for our first ocean swim....

-I stepped into the ocean at Little Cove, veering to my left as I walked out to the deeper water to surreptitiously shorten the swimming distance back to Noosa main beach.
+I stepped into the ocean at Little Cove, veering to my left as I walked out to the deeper water to surreptitiously shorten the swim distance back to Noosa main beach.
 Alas!
 My friend noticed and his customary jibes flowed.

 And then we got down to it.

-And if you could have seen the perplexed look on my face underwater I'm sure it would have been a classic.
+If you could have seen the perplexed look on my face underwater I'm sure it would have been a classic.

 And....
 I'm actually enjoying it!